Skip to Content

 JSON Output

-Returns structured data including response, statistics, and metadata.
+Returns structured data as a JSON array.
+All messages are buffered and output together when the session completes.
 This format is ideal for programmatic processing and automation scripts.

 Example Usage